OlZe/Functional-Chess/README.md

 > 🛠️ Features marked incomplete are still being worked on.

 - [x] Descriptive Error returns
-- [x] Start in standard starting position
+- [x] Start in standard chess starting position
 - [x] Request all legal moves of a given figure
+- [ ] History of past board positions and moves
 - [ ] Move the figures according to professional chess rules
   - [x] Regular figure movement and capture
   - [x] Prohibit moves that leave the king in check